Feng Shui (2004 film): Plot

-Joy returns to her home and places the bagua mirror at their front door.
+Joy returns to her home in a gated subdivision and places the bagua mirror at their front door.
 A series of fortunate events happen: her friend Alice grants her a promotion and she wins a prize at a supermarket.
-The next day, Joy finds out on a newspaper that the man who left the mirror, identified as Evart Mendoza, was run over by a Rabbit Liner bus and discovers that he was born in the year of the Rabbit.
-Later, Joy learns that Aling Biring died from leptospirosis; her birth corresponding to the year of the Rat.
-On attending her wake, Joy finds Aling Biring's coffin empty as the latter appears in front of her momentarily before things go back to normal.
-Back home, Billy, a neighbor, tells Joy that suspicious events have been occurring in their neighborhood focusing on Joy's house.
-During a conversation with her son Denton, Joy sees a spirit resembling her regular tricycle driver Mang Nestor.
-The local security guards later inform her that Nestor was fatally stabbed in a cockfight brawl, having been born in the year of the Rooster.
-She is later haunted by the ghosts of Nestor, Biring, Evart, and an unknown woman.
+The next day, Joy finds out in a newspaper that the man who left the mirror, identified as Evart Mendoza, was run over by a Rabbit Liner bus and discovers that he was born in the year of the Rabbit.
+Later, Joy learns that Aling Biring died from leptospirosis; her birth corresponds to the year of the Rat.
+Back home, Billy, Denton's friend, tells Joy that suspicious events have occurred in their neighborhood, focusing on Joy's house.
+During their conversation, Joy hears about her regular tricycle driver Mang Nestor being stabbed to death at a cockfight brawl, having been born in the year of the Rooster.
+She is later haunted by the ghosts of Nestor, Biring, Evart, and a woman.

 Joy visits Evart's widow Lily, who tells her about the bagua's history; Lily found the bagua in a house she sold as a real estate agent and kept it.
 The mirror brought her good luck as her business prospered, but for each stroke of luck, a death followed afterward, with her husband dying after he tried to dispose of the mirror.
 She urges Joy to return the mirror to her, but the latter refuses and leaves.
 Later, after Joy accepts an inheritance from a late client, her husband Inton and children discover the corpse of one of the local security guards, who looked into the bagua mirror earlier while checking Joy's house for suspicious activity.
 Upon closer inspection, it is found that he died from a snakebite; Joy later realizes that he was born on the year of the Snake.

 Joy, along with Alice and their psychic friend Thelma, seeks help from a local geomancer Hsui Liao.
-He reveals that the bagua was once owned by a wealthy Chinese family in Shanghai during the Qing and Republican eras.
-During the Chinese Civil War, the family was forced to evacuate, leaving behind a foot-bounded member, nicknamed "Lotus Feet", referencing to the Chinese tradition of binding the feet of young girls to avert its physical growth.
-Her servants then joined the Chinese Communist Partyand burning her at the stake.
+He reveals that the bagua was once owned by a wealthy Chinese family in Shanghai during the Qing Dynasty and Republican era.
+During the Chinese Civil War, the family was forced to evacuate, leaving behind a family member, nicknamed "Lotus Feet", who could not flee due to her foot binding.
+Her servants then joined the Chinese Communist Party and burned her at the stake.
 As she perished, she took the bagua and placed a curse on it, taking the soul of anyone who sees their reflection on the mirror.